A refreshing iced milk tea made with black tea, sweetened condensed milk, and half & half. It’s sweet, creamy, and hits the spot on hot summer days.

 Milk tea is simply tea with milk.
 When you add milk to any type of tea, it’s a milk tea.

-There are a lot of different forms of milk tea including:
+There are a lot of different kinds of milk tea including:

 - Bubble tea